vicvinc/vicvinc.github.io/docs/posts/leetcode-partition-equal-subset-sum.md

 title: leetcode-partition-equal-subset-sum
 date: 2017-07-04 23:56:25
 tags: [leetcode, algorithm]
-cover: cover.jpg
+cover: ./leetcode-partition-equal-subset-sum/cover.jpg
-myexcerpt: leetcode NP问题
+excerpt: leetcode NP问题
 ---

 `Given a non-empty array containing only positive integers, find if the array can be partitioned into two subsets such that the sum of elements in both subsets is equal.`